mcrdjr/Selenium/README.md

 All of this assumes you have the custom object from the Leaderboard repository -

-To get app up and running -
+To get app up and running

 Download code and unzip
 Open VS Code and open the folder where you download zip Update your Salesforce username, password and secret in .env

-Run npm update to get all node modules -
+Run npm update to get all node modules

-Should be good to go.-
+Should be good to go.

-Run -
+Run
 node init.js

 If you get this message: